luraess/parallel-gpu-workshop-JuliaCon21/README.md

 ix = (blockIdx().x-1) * blockDim().x + threadIdx().x
 iy = (blockIdx().y-1) * blockDim().y + threadIdx().y
 ```
 specific to GPU execution.
 Each `ix` and `iy` are then executed concurrently by a different GPU thread.
-Also, whether a grid point has to participate in the calculation or not can no longer be defined by the loop range, but needs to be handled locally to each thread by e.g. an `if`condition, resulting in the following [`diffusion_2D_damp_perf_gpu.jl`](scripts/diffusion_2D_damp_perf_gpu.jl) GPU code:
+Also, whether a grid point has to participate in the calculation or not can no longer be defined by the loop range, but needs to be handled locally to each thread by e.g. an `if`-condition, resulting in the following [`diffusion_2D_damp_perf_gpu.jl`](scripts/diffusion_2D_damp_perf_gpu.jl) GPU code:
 ```julia
 using CUDA
 # [...] skipped lines